csachs/pyproject-flake8/README.md

 - [flake9](https://gitlab.com/retnikt/flake9)
 - [FlakeHell](https://github.com/life4/flakehell)

-Both seem to try to do a lot more than just getting `pyproject.toml` support. `pyproject-flake8` tries to stay minimal while solving its task (with currently around 40 lines).
+Both seem to try to do a lot more than just getting `pyproject.toml` support. `pyproject-flake8` tries to stay minimal while solving its task.

 ## Caveat